ampize/docs/content/docs/guides/seo.md

 - type: schema.org type.
 Must be configured in the data source.
 For a 'Site' source, select the correct 'Schema.org Type' in the first step ('Source').
 Can be either NewsArticle, Article or BlogPosting.
 - mainEntityOfPage: the canonical URL of the article page, determined automatically by AMPize.me
 - headline: the headline of the article.
 Must be declared in the data model of your data source.
 For a 'Site' source, in your Extraction template, select 'headline' in the 'Schema.org output property' for the field that must be used as headline.
+- image (URL, height and width): the representative image of the article.
+Must be declared in the data model of your data source.
+For a 'Site' source, in your Extraction template, select 'image' in the 'Schema.org output property' for the field that must be used as an image.
+Beware!
+Images should be at least 696 pixels wide and in .jpg, .png, or. gif format.